Dave Roberts (baseball manager): Los Angeles Dodgers (2016–present)

 On March 25, 2022, Roberts signed a three-year contract extension with the Dodgers through the 2025 season.
 The Dodgers won 111 games in 2022, a mark only reached by four other teams in MLB history.
 It was the fourth time Roberts had a 100 win season, after doing it in 2017, 2019, and 2021.
 However, they lost in the 2022 National League Division Series to the San Diego Padres.
 This meant that the 2022 Dodgers had the most wins of a team to fail to win a postseason series in the division era.
 In the past four full seasons, the Dodgers won 100 games each time but only reached the NLCS once.
 They repeated as NL West champions with 100 wins in 2023 but lost yet again in the NLDS, this time to the 84-win Arizona Diamondbacks in a straight three-game sweep where Arizona never trailed at any point in the series.
 It was the third season in a row that the Dodgers had lost a playoff series to a team that had at least 15 more losses than the Dodgers.

 In 2024, Roberts led the Dodgers to the National League pennant for the fourth time in his tenure as manager.
 In the World Series, the Dodgers defeated the American League champion New York Yankees in five games, securing his second and the franchise's eighth World Series title.

-In 2025, the Dodgers beat the Toronto Blue Jays in Game 7 in Toronto, 5–4, securing another World Series win for Roberts.
+In 2025, the Dodgers beat the Toronto Blue Jays in Game 7 in Toronto,4-3, securing another World Series win for Roberts.

 On March 10, 2025, Roberts agreed to a new four-year contract extension with the Dodgers for $8 million per year, a new record for average annual value for a Major League manager.

+Roberts recorded his 1,000th game victory on June 30, 2026, against the Athletics, joining the only other two active MLB managers to reach the threshold.
+He was the 69th baseball manager, and the fastest among them, to reach the milestone, achieving it after 1,606 games, passing Cap Anson's previous record.
+Roberts is fourth manager in the Dodgers franchise history to log 1,000 wins.